rosepearson/cylc-geofabrics/README.md

 # Waikanae
+If you want to try things out without running over the full Waikanae catchment, you can change the instruction.json file to read in the "small.json" instead of the "large.geojson" catchment_boundary file.

 ## Running
 The following is a shell example for running the cylc workflow for creating a geofabric for Waikanae.